 Fr Peter Carroll is Provincial Economer (Executive Officer of the Salesian Society in Australia) and is currently Rector of the Salesian Province Centre Ascot Vale, Vic.
 He was a member of the pioneer Salesian Community in Samoa; he has made regular visits to ASMOAF sponsored projects in Samoa and Fiji.

 Fr Phill is Rector and Dean of Studies of Don Bosco House, Clifton Hill, Vic and International Centre of Salesian Studies.
 He is a former Principal of Dominic College, Glenorchy, Tas.
 He has visited ASMOAF sponsored projects in Fiji and Samoa.

 Br Michael Harris SDB

-Michael is Bursar of the Salesian Community Lysterfield and a teacher at St Joseph’s College Ferntree Gully, Vic.
-A former Director of Don Bosco Youth Hostel Brooklyn Park, SA, he has had extensive experience in the educational programs for of maladjusted adolescents and the supervision of staff.
+Br Michael is stationed at Don Bosco Technical School and Vocational Centre Salelologa, Samoa.
+He is a former Director of Don Bosco Youth Hostel Brooklyn Park, SA, and has had extensive experience in the educational programs for disavantaged youth and the supervision of staff.

 Fr Petelo Vito Pau SDB

 Fr Petelo is Provincial Councillor, Delegate for the Pacific and Rector Salesian Community Alafua, Samoa, and he is a former Principal of Don Bosco Technical Centre, Alafua, Samoa.

 The Salesians of Don Bosco are an international organisation of Catholic priests and brothers founded by St. John Bosco in 1859.
 They are dedicated to the service of the young, especially the disadvantaged and marginalised.